Disclosure: Some posts may contain affiliate links or are promotional articles. I only endorse brands that I trust.

 It all came bursting out of me and I created this blog, Starting Today Blog as a kind of safe space for my creativity.
-Don’t forget to follow my blog and subscribe for my latest posts…
+Don’t forget to follow my blog and subscribe to my latest posts…

-The Hatton Newcastle
+The Hatton, Newcastle

-Based in Newcastle University this maze like gallery is great fun.
-It’s modern Art produced by students so it’s raw and progressive.
+Based in Newcastle University this maze-like gallery is great fun.
+It’s modern art produced by students so it’s raw and progressive.

 Art galleries are a beautiful representation of human culture and what we can achieve when we’re not thinking about politics, war or business.